oktetlabs/styleguides/cguide.md

-per-project basis additional naming conventions, including common prefix conventions, rules for function or data structures grouping, restrictions to libraries and headers which may be used in project, preprocessor variables and macros usage, include files organization etc.
+per-project basis additional naming conventions, including common prefix conventions, rules for function or data structures grouping, restrictions to libraries and headers which may be used in project, preprocessor variables and macros usage, include files organisation etc.

 It is highly recommended to make those standards compliant to this one.